Cheesecake Ice Cream with Strawberry Sauce

 - PRO-Tip: Use low heat and stir constantly when heating your custard.
 Since there is egg in the mixture, small pieces can cook resulting in a not-so-smooth custard and then possibly substandard ice cream.

 - If your custard curdles, you can vigorously whip it to smooth it out.
 Alternatively, you can strain it through a sieve, but you will then lose some of the desirable fat in the egg bits that are removed.
-Best to be patient while cooking the custard to avoid the consequences.
+It’s best to be patient while cooking the custard to avoid the consequences.

 - Once your ice cream is frozen, scoop it out into serving bowls, top with the berry sauce, and even a dollop of freshly whipped, sweetened whipped cream.
-A fresh berry garnish and sprig of mint will make it extra festive.
+A fresh berry garnish and a sprig of mint will make it extra festive.

 Ingredient Notes:

-- Kitchen staples: sugar, vanilla extract, large eggs
+- Kitchen Staples: sugar, vanilla extract, large eggs

-- Heavy cream – at least 36% Butterfat
+- Heavy cream – At least 36% Butterfat.

-- Cream Cheese – Full Fat
+- Cream Cheese – Full Fat for the creamiest results.

-- Fresh strawberries – Look for red, fragrant berries as quality is key for a delicious sauce
+- Fresh strawberries – Look for red, fragrant berries as quality is key for a delicious sauce.

-- Fresh lemon – Do not substitute bottled juice
+- Fresh Lemon – Do not substitute bottled juice.

-More Spring-Inspired Recipes
+More Spring & Summer Recipes

 - Fresh Strawberry Thyme Bellini – Mother Would Know